 Of course, high PPI doesn’t come without problems.
 The Higher PPI number means that the battery will be drained rapidly.
 Also, the studies have shown that when PPI reaches 300, the human eye has a difficulty noticing the difference.
 This is why some smartphone manufacturers like Apple keep PPI around 300.
 (If you have bigger concerns over your cell reception than your smartphone display, check out our list of 7 smartphones with the best antenna reception: 2016 models.)

-To determine smartphones with the best screen resolution, we used screen resolution and PPI as our guide.
+To determine smartphones with best screen resolution, we used screen resolution and PPI as our guide.
 After checking numerous sources like Phone Egg, Phone Arena, Sony Mobile, Display Mate, among others, we managed to find what we were looking for.
 First, we looked at the smartphones with Ultra HD/4K (3840×2160) resolution.
 At this moment, only one phone with Ultra HD/4K (3840×2160) resolution is available on the market (others are scheduled for release) so it deserved the first place on our list, also having the highest number of PPI.
-Then we looked at the phones with Quad HD (1440×2560) and ranked them accordingly to their PPI, thus getting the rest of our list.
+Then we looked at the phones with Quad HD (1440×2560) and ranked them accordingly to their PPI, thus getting the rest of our list of smartphones with best screen resolution.
 Enjoy it!